Trauma and Orthopaedics

 Funded places on our NCTU Short Courses

-We are delighted to offer some new opportunities for BOA members and associates by funding a limited number of places on three NCTU short courses.
+We are delighted to offer some new opportunities for BOA members and associates by funding a limited number of places on our NCTU short courses.

 The courses on offer are: